 interpret (Return c) stack = c

-The implementation is like the previous one, except that now, we also have to pass the return values like ()
+The implementation is like the previous one, except that now, we also

-to the remaining instructions is
+to the remaining instructions is.

 Our example program executes as expected: